Deep dive: the (in)stability of op-amps

 If we increase loop gain a tiny bit, we get this result:

-In the end, there are two conditions that must be met for sustained oscillation:
+There are two conditions that must be met for sustained oscillation:

 There must be a feedback delay of about one-half of a wavelength (180°) at some sine-wave frequency.